 Although Paris offers a myriad of (unusual) things to do, leaving the French capital for a day trip or two should be on your travel list as well.

 Whether you’re a history buff, interested in the opulent Renaissance architecture or the World War II battles, an art or champagne aficionado, or a Peter Pan searching for a thrill rollercoaster ride, these day trips from Paris will show you a different and amazing side of France.

-So, tell me: Which of the tours inspired you the most?
-What do you want to explore first?
+Which of the best tours from Paris inspired you the most?